Not a single page is lost, not one line faded or illegible. I have faithfully kept everything.

 Invented inner case to derive the nouns ‘gift’ and ‘giver’ from the same verb ‘to give’.
 Invented level to avoid the Indo-European infinite/finite clause redundancies (‘I want you to eat.’ / ‘I want that you eat.’)
 As a consequence, lost the ability to express about everything except simple sentences and ‘that’-clauses, as long as they didn’t contain adjectives, participles or genitive attributes.
 All within six days (in Faak am See).
 What the hell.

 During the following months, the implications of the new grammar started to unfold.
-The accusative object of the verb ‘give’ is the given thing, so it seemed obvious that the noun ‘giver’ could have an accusative object of the same meaning, resulting in phrases of the type ‘the giver of a cookie’.
+The accusative object of the verb ‘give’ is the given thing, so it seemed obvious that the noun ‘giver’ could have an accusative object of the same meaning, resulting in phrases of the type ‘the giver of sweets’.
 But what does the giver’s nominative object mean? — The giver himself, of course; and suddenly there were brackets.
-Actually, they had been lying around all the time, I just hadn’t seen them.
+Actually, they had been there all the time, I just hadn’t seen them.
 Now I could express adjectives and participles again, and also relative clauses.

 *1987/88 (Old Lemizh)

 Serious attempt at an auxilliary language, more or less a euroclone, collected in a grey plastic folder.
-Found I could simplify grammar by replacing adjectives with participles (‘white’ > ‘being white’).
+Found I could simplify grammar by replacing adjectives with participles (‘white’ > ‘being white’), and from that point on my simplifications got more and more reckless, and the grammar less and less Indo-European.

 Autumn 1985 (Proto-Lemizh)